-The layer resting on the "surface" of the gas giant is known as the troposphere, and extends to approximately 31 miles (50 kilometers) above the surface.
-The troposphere contains ammonia, ammonium hydrosulfide, and water, which form the distinctive red and white bands seen from Earth.
-The colder white bands are known as zones, while the darker red ones are belts.
+The layer resting on the "surface" of Jupiter is known as the troposphere, and extends to approximately 31 miles (50 kilometers) above the surface.
+The troposphere contains ammonia, ammonium hydrosulfide and water, which form the distinctive red and white bands seen from Earth.
+The colder white bands are known as zones, while the darker red ones are called belts.
 Gases within the zones rise, while within the belts they fall.

 Winds generally keep the two regions separate, but sometimes the icy white clouds will overlay the red bands, causing them to disappear for a period of time.
 Scientists have only observed the southern band periodically vanishing; the northern band remains perversely stable.
 The troposphere also contains dense clouds of water that influence the atmospheric dynamics.

 As you move higher in the troposphere, the temperature drops, ranging from minus 260 Fahrenheit (minus 160 Celsius) to minus 150 F (minus 100 C).

 The next layer, the stratosphere, extends to almost 200 miles (320 km) above the surface, containing hazes of hydrocarbons.
 Here, temperatures start at minus 260 F and rise to approximately minus 150 F (minus 100 C) the higher you go.
 The stratosphere, like the troposphere, is warmed by the sun and the planet's interior.
 The stratosphere ends where the pressure is one one-thousandth that found at the surface of Earth.